Associate Professor of English

 Selected Articles and Chapters

-“The Materiality and Iconography of the Coverdale Bible (1535) Title-Page Border,” with Guido
+“The Materiality and Iconography of the Coverdale Bible (1535) Title-Page In Context,” with Guido

-Latré,” in Stephen Prickett (ed.), The Bible and the Arts (Edinburgh: Edinburgh University
+Latré,” in Stephen Prickett (ed.), The Edinburgh Companion to the Bible and the Arts

 “Teaching Medieval and Early Modern Manuscript and Print Culture in Theory and Practice,” with Dabney Bankert, in “Teaching Book History,” special issue of Studies in Medieval and